yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/jsonb-ysql.md

 YSQL supports the following two JSON data types:

-* **jsonb** - does not preserve white space, does not preserve the order of object keys, and does not keep duplicate object keys.
+- **jsonb** - does not preserve white space, does not preserve the order of object keys, and does not keep duplicate object keys.
 If duplicate keys are specified in the input, only the last value is kept.

-* **json** - stores an exact copy of the input text, and therefore preserves semantically-insignificant white space between tokens, as well as the order of keys in JSON objects.
+- **json** - stores an exact copy of the input text, and therefore preserves semantically-insignificant white space between tokens, as well as the order of keys in JSON objects.
 Also, if a JSON object in the value contains the same key more than once, all the key/value pairs are kept.
 The processing functions consider the last value as the operative one.

 In general, most applications should prefer to store JSON data as jsonb, unless there are quite specialized needs, such as legacy assumptions about ordering of object keys.

 They accept *almost* identical sets of values as input.
 The major practical difference is one of efficiency:

-* json stores an exact copy of the input text, which processing functions must re-parse on each execution
+- json stores an exact copy of the input text, which processing functions must re-parse on each execution
-* jsonb data is stored in a decomposed binary format that makes it slightly slower to input due to added conversion overhead, but significantly faster to process, because no re-parsing is needed. jsonb also supports indexing, which can be a significant advantage.
+- jsonb data is stored in a decomposed binary format that makes it slightly slower to input due to added conversion overhead, but significantly faster to process, because no re-parsing is needed. jsonb also supports indexing, which can be a significant advantage.

 ## Setup

-The examples will run on any YugabyteDB universe.
-To create a universe follow the instructions below.
+The examples run on any YugabyteDB universe.

 <!-- begin: nav tabs -->
 {{<nav/tabs list="local,anywhere,cloud" active="local"/>}}